bagder/http3-explained/en/why-userspace.md

 There's really nothing that prevents this protocol from being implemented and offered by operating system kernels in a future, should someone find that a good idea.

+### Many implementations

+One obvious effect of implementing a new transport protocol that primarily lives in user-space is that we see many independent implementations and we can look forward to applications running with this rather big and complicated tranport protocol stack in them going forward and different applications using different not only HTTP/3 but also QUIC stacks.
+It will for sure bring new challanges.